My Azure/WVD v3 Haswell Instance is now Skylake…What’s up?

 After several reboots and some performance testing, I checked again, and guess what… it changed (see below)

 Things changed after several reboots and performance testing

 Why Does It Matter?

 It might not matter because you might not be pushing the system very hard, or Microsoft has done an excellent job of keeping the performance similar no matter which CPU you might be running on.

-In WVD, Windows 10 Enterprise Multi-session is a shared host for desktops and applications where the more sessions a host can support, the lower your cost is for Azure.
+In Azure Virtual Desktop (formerly Windows Virtual Desktop), Windows 10 Enterprise Multi-session is a shared host for desktops and applications where the more sessions a host can support, the lower your cost is for Azure.
 And, it is easy to push the CPU to its limits with this workload.
-If that is the case, I want to optimize and maximize the system's performance to limit the number of v3 machine instances I will be paying for.
+If that is the case, I want to optimize and maximize the system’s performance to limit the number of v3 machine instances I will be paying for.
 I also want to check to make that processor performance is the same, no matter which CPU I land on.

 The Rest of the Story